3 Ways to Avoid an Insurance Claim this WinterDecember 28, 2017

-Ultimately, the best advice is to sit down with your insurance agent and go over your concerns.
-He or she will be able to provide tips for avoiding a claim, help identify any gaps in coverage, and answer any questions you come up with during the process.
-Plus, if there are any gaps in your coverage, he or she can amend your policy accordingly.
+In addition to following holiday safety tips and implementing these ways to avoid an insurance claim this winter, it’s also a good idea to sit down with your insurance agent and go over your concerns.
+They will be able to provide tips for avoiding a claim, help identify any gaps in coverage, and answer any questions you come up with during the process.
+Plus, if there are any gaps in your coverage, they can amend your policy accordingly.

 If you need more assistance or are looking for additional coverage on your personal property, give us a call at (717) 665-2283 or (800) 537-6880 today.